OlivierJM/olivierjm/README.md

 <h1 align="center">Hi, I'm Olivier JM</h1>

 Thanks for checking out my profile, I am a passionate software engineer who enjoys getting things done, I am currently working with the team at <a href="https://doublegdp.com/about">DoubleGDP</a> to build software for future modern cities.
-I maintain a few repositories here on Github in my freetime and I do contribute to opensource from time to time, I enjoy mentoring junior devs and those getting started in their software development carrier, feel free to reach out.
+I maintain a few opensource repositories here on Github in my freetime and I do contribute to other opensource projects from time to time, I enjoy mentoring junior devs and those getting started in their software development carrier, feel free to reach out.

 - In my past life I worked at:
     - [Hackersguild](https://github.com/hackersguild) as a software engineer, later to senior and Javascript bootcamp instructor